top of page

 Medication-Assisted Treatment (MAT)

-At Oasis, we use a variety of medications to treat problematic substance use and increase the likelihood of success.
-Suboxone (buprenorphine/naloxone) is proven to save lives, stopping opioid use disorder in its tracks.
+When extra help is needed, we use a variety of medications to treat problematic substance use and increase the likelihood of success.
+Suboxone (buprenorphine / naloxone) is proven to save lives, stopping opioid use disorder in its tracks.
 Naltrexone can be a real game changer in reducing or eliminating problematic drinking.
 Ketamine-assisted treatment uses the neuroplastic and mood enhancing effects of ketamine to help clients change the brain circuits that drive addiction.
 Wellbutrin and Chantix greatly increase the likelihood of stopping smoking.
 NAD (nicotinamide adenine dinucleotide) can help reduce withdrawal symptoms, alleviate drug cravings, boost energy levels, and improve mental clarity.

 Outpatient Detox (Detox at Home)